Hometown: Springfield, Missouri

 College: Davidson College

-Originally from Springfield, Missouri, Liz graduated from Davidson College in 2014.
-At Davidson, Liz was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
-She was also part of Connor Eating House, a service/social group on campus.
-During the summer of 2012, she studied abroad in Ghana through Davidson’s anthropology program.
-While in Ghana, Liz took an anthropology course, taught kindergarten, tutored at a school and took drumming and dancing lessons.
-Liz is finishing up graduate school at CU Denver in medical anthropology in May and is moving to Baltimore in August to attend Johns Hopkins School of Public Health where I study mental health policy and am a research assistant and teaching assistant in the policy department.
+Originally from Springfield, Missouri, I graduated from Davidson College in 2014.
+At Davidson, I was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
+I was also part of Connor Eating House, a service/social group on campus.
+During the summer of 2012, I studied abroad in Ghana through Davidson’s anthropology program.
+While in Ghana, I took an anthropology course, taught kindergarten, tutored at a school and took drumming and dancing lessons.
+I earned a master’s degree at CU Denver in medical anthropology and moved to Baltimore in August to attend Johns Hopkins School of Public Health where I study mental health policy and am a research assistant and teaching assistant in the policy department.
 I am also a yoga teacher at a studio in Baltimore.
-In my free time, I enjoy running, open water swimming, hiking, biking and traveling with her family.
+In my free time, I enjoy running, open water swimming, hiking, biking and traveling with my family.